justaskedwhy/justaskedwhy/README.md

 - 👋 Hi, I’m @justaskedwhy
-- 👀 I’m interested in nothing
+- 👀 I’m interested in something
-- 🌱 I’m currently learning python,but not that good
+- 🌱 I’m currently learning c++ and rust,but not that good
 - 📫 How to reach me Discord-gokul#7425 (that's all i have)

 <!---